zynayumi/libzynayumi/README.md

 clicks set a non null attack time and release of the amplitude envelope.
 See *AmpEnv attack time* and *AmpEnv release* parameters.

-Also, the amplitude envelope itself can create clicks as it is using the emulated YM2149 to control the amplitude in a staircase fashion.
+Also, the amplitude envelope itself can create clicks as it is driving the emulated YM2149 to control the amplitude in a staircase fashion.
 This is a feature, not a bug.